Author - Jim Crooks, Pastor, Tayside Christian Fellowship

 Jim has been a Trustee of Echoes and Echoes International for 7 years.
-He is the Pastor of Tayside Christian Fellowship (who commend Janey and Evans Mukomba in Zambia).
+He is the Pastor of Tayside Christian Fellowship.
 Prior to this Jim had a full career in education.
 He also worked as a part time GLO worker for 3 years, taught at Tilsley College and helped develop and deliver the Joshua Programme for the College.
 He married again in 2017, after being widowed for nearly 6 years.
 He has family in the Faroe Islands, including two grandsons.

 As Israel and Judah unite around David, the tribes send various parties of warriors to help in the cause.
 Most tribes send tens of thousands, but we read in 1 Chronicles 12:32 that Issachar sent: ‘…men who had understanding of the times, to know what Israel ought to do, 200 chiefs…’ David needed warriors, but strategists were like hen’s teeth!
 200 out of over 300,000 warriors.

 Up to this point, the prophetic gift had been demonstrated for many years and the people were used to those who spoke with God-inspired insight into prevailing circumstances.
 The men sent from Issachar were different, they seemed to be able to evaluate and judge without necessarily having prophetic gifting.
 It implies learning, intelligence and experience.

 In cognitive taxonomy, there is a hierarchy of thinking which ranges from Factual Knowledge (the lowest form of thinking – repetition of facts) to Evaluation.
 This latter skill requires the ability to Analyse (‘understanding of the times’) and Synthesis of Knowledge from multiple sources leading to personal Judgement and Application (‘to know what Israel ought to do’).